 Rabies cases in Québec

 The last reported case of human rabies in Québec goes back to October 2000.
-In North America, cases of human rabies were associated most of the time to contact with bats.
+In North America, cases of human rabies were associated to contact with bats.

 All domestic and wild animals can be affected by the rabies virus.
-The types of rabies found in Québec are as follows:
+For further information, go to Rabies in animals page.

 People infected with the rabies virus first show the following general symptoms:

-- Feeling unwell, as at the onset of the flu
+- Feeling unwell, as at the onset of a cold

 - Loss of appetite